ThatAuskeGuy/Taco-Bell-Survey/README.md

 the Chrome WebDriver, but with some simple modification, you could use any other WebDriver you want, just please not IE, it really sucks.
 Believe me, I know.

 ## Future Improvements
-This program is one of several automated survey takers I'm working on, and eventually I plan on combining all of them into a single program where I can select which company's survey I'm taking.
+This program is one of several automated survey bots I'm working on, and eventually I plan on combining all of them into a single program where I can select which company's survey I'm taking.
 Here are my other additions I plan on adding, so stay tuned:
 * Single program for all companies I frequent
 * GUI using PySimpleGUI (which is an amazing library btw)